Montel-S/azure-network-protocols/README.md

 <img src="https://i.imgur.com/CRLwDQG.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the next step I followed the icmp protocol and made contact with another VM with a different ip address.
+In the next step I followed the icmp protocol.
+In order to get a response between the 2 virtual machines I first had to find the private ip address for VM2.
+Then I pinged the ip address and waited for a reply.
 </p>
 <br />